I’ll be honest. February is probably the quietest month in Vienna, with the fewest annual events and festivals.

 One of February’s claims to fame is that this is a busy month for balls.
 So if you’ve ever dreamed of doing the waltz in the city that invented the dance, now’s your chance.

-We have the Johann Strauss Ball, for example, at the famous Kursalon, where the man himself performed.
-And many more, including the 66th edition of the world-famous Opernball (February 8th), though tickets and tables for the latter are not always easy to come by if you’re a mere mortal.
+2026 brings, for example, the 68th edition of the world-famous Opernball (2026 dates TBA), though tickets and tables are not always easy to come by if you’re a mere mortal.

 Go skiing